boyiddha/xpeedstudio-intern/README.md

   </ul>

-  <li>Create a simple report page where users can see all the submissions and search it by user id. </li>
+  <li style="color:green;font-size:17px;">Create a simple report page where users can see all the submissions and search it by user id. </li>
-  <li>The whole project must be implemented according to OOP format without any readymade PHP frameworks</li>
+  <li style="color:green;font-size:17px;">The whole project must be implemented according to OOP format without any readymade PHP frameworks</li>
 </ol>